Climate change: IPCC warns India of extreme heat waves, droughts | DW | 10.08.2021

 Experts say Indian Prime Minister Narendra Modi's government should act swiftly and put in place necessary measures to tackle climate-related challenges.

-Chandra Bhushan, CEO of International Forum for Environment, Sustainability and Technology said the situation will only worsen if the Indian government does not act faster and decisively.
+Chandra Bhushan, CEO of International Forum for Environment, Sustainability and Technology, said the situation would only worsen if the Indian government did not act faster and decisively.

 "This is a warning for our economy and human life.
 Things that were predicted to happen far later in the future are now expected to happen much sooner, including intense heat waves, monsoon disruptions, cloud bursts and extreme rain," Bhushan told DW.